 Learn how to do blanket stitch around your blanket to create a neat easy finished edge with this tutorial.

 Polar fleece fabric is fabulous!
 It doesn’t fray so you don’t need to finish the edges.
-But I like the look of edging around blankets so I often stitch my edges with blanket stitch.
+But I like the look of edging around blankets so I often stitch my edges with a blanket stitch.

 How to Blanket Stitch